 The symptoms of disease on ornamental roses are a yellow mosaic pattern appearing on leaves, increased thorniness, abnormally shaped foliage and early production of lateral buds that make up the witches’ broom.
 The symptoms differ slightly in multiflora roses.
 These roses still get witches broom and misshapen foliage.
 Unlike the ornamentals, they get a reddish-purple vein mosaic pattern on their leaves and produce bright-red foliage and lateral shoots.
 The disease eventually results in death of the infected plant.

 Published on Jan 17, 2020

-Shimat V. Joseph Assistant Professor, Entomology Alejandra Monterrosa Graduate Research Assistant, Entomology Jean Williams-Woodward Extension Plant Pathologist - Ornamentals, Forestry, Christmas Trees, Legume Forages, Plant Pathology William G. Hudson Professor - Extension Entomologist, Entomology Bodie V. Pennisi Professor; Areas of Interest: Commercial landscape, Horticulture
+Shimat V. Joseph Associate Professor, Entomology Alejandra Monterrosa Graduate Research Assistant, Entomology Jean Williams-Woodward Extension Plant Pathologist - Ornamentals, Legume Forages, Hydroponics, Plant Pathology William G. Hudson Professor - Extension Entomologist, Entomology Bodie V. Pennisi Professor; Emphasis: Commercial & sustainable landscape; pollinators, Horticulture